lwa-project/lsl/doc/source/scripts.rst

   :Options: None

+updateLSLSSMIF.py
+  :Description: Update the internal LWA1 SSMIF used by LSL.

+  :Usage: updateLSLSSMIF.py [options]

+  :Options: -h, --help          Display this help information

+            -u, --update        Update the default LWA1 SSMIF

+            -r, --revert        Revert the default LWA1 SSMIF to an older version

 astroevents.py
   :Description: Application to display rise, transit, and set times for various astronomical sources from LWA-1 for the current date.